King's College, Auckland: School song

 The school song of King's College is the Carmen Regale, the melody of which was composed by Dutchman Eduard Kremser and the lyrics were authored by I G G Strachan.
 The school song is shared, among some other things, with King's School in Remuera.

+Heritage listings

+Three locations within King's College are included on the Heritage New Zealand List.
+King's College Chapel, a late Gothic style brick chapel that opened in 1925, is listed as a category 1 historic place.
+King's College Main Block, and the statue dedicated to former principal Charles Thomas Major are both category 2 historic places.

-Notable former pupils
+Notable alumni

 King's alumni or former pupils are traditionally named Old Boys or Collegians.